-An endoscopy can show blockages or inflammation in the bile ducts, stomach and duodenum.
-It is done using an endoscope, which is a thin, flexible tube with a light and a camera that is passed down your throat into your digestive system.
+Endoscopic scans can show blockages or inflammation in the bile ducts, stomach and duodenum.
+They are done using an endoscope, which is a thin, flexible tube with a light and a camera that is passed down your throat into your digestive system.
 This is also called an endoscopy.

 You will be asked not to eat or drink for several hours before an endoscopy.
 The doctor will give you a sedative so you are as relaxed and comfortable as possible.
 Because of the sedative, you shouldn’t drive or operate machinery until the next day.

 An endoscopic scan to investigate pancreatic cancer has some risks, including infection, bleeding and inflammation of the pancreas (pancreatitis).
 Your doctor will explain these risks before asking you to consent to the procedure.

 This scan is an imaging method commonly used to stage pancreatic NETs.
 Over 90% of pancreatic NET cells have receptors for the hormone somatostatin.
-In the SRS scan, a radioactive drug that is similar to somatostatin is injected into your body.
+In the SRS scan, a radioactive substance that is similar to somatostatin is injected into your body.
 Over the course of a day, the drug travels to the tumour and attaches itself to the receptors.
-The scan will show doctors where the drug has attached, highlighting the tumour.
+The scan will highlight the tumour by showing where the drug has attached.

-It may take several hours to prepare for and complete a SRS scan.
+It may take several hours to prepare for and complete these scans.
 Talk to your medical team for more information.

 A biopsy means removing cells or tissue samples from an organ for examination under a microscope.

 This procedure may be done during an endoscopy or endoscopic ultrasound.
 A fine needle is usually used to remove the cells.